ethersphere/bee-docs/docs/advanced/persistence.md

 ## Global Pinning

-While [local pinning]() ensures that your own node does not delete files you have uploaded, nodes which store your chunks because they fall within their *neighbourhood of responsibility* may have deleted content which has not been recently accessed to make way for new chunks.
+[Local pinning]() ensures that your own node does not delete uploaded files.
+But other nodes that store your chunks (because they fall within their *neighbourhood of responsibility*) may have deleted content that has not been accessed recently to make room for new chunks.

 ```info
 For more info on how chunks are distributed, persisted and stored within the network, read
 [The Book of Swarm](https://swarm-gateways.net/bzz:/latest.bookofswarm.eth/the-book-of-swarm.pdf).
 ```

-To keep this content alive, your Bee node can be configured to refresh this content when it requested by other nodes in the network, using **global pinning**.
+To keep this content alive, your Bee node can be configured to refresh this content when it is requested by other nodes in the network, using **global pinning**.

 First, we must start up our node with the `global-pinning-enable` flag set.